quist00/carpentries.org/pages/it-developer.md

 Our team values openness, honesty, fairness, and transparency as the keys to fostering trust.
 We believe that the individuals who make up our community are the most important part of our organisation and our strongest resource.
-We strive to make decisions that prioritize people first and empower the growth and success of all who are part of our organisation.
+We strive to make decisions that prioritise people first and empower the growth and success of all who are part of our organisation.
 We value a growth mindset in all that we do and strive to be always improving and evolving ourselves and our methodologies, being receptive to feedback, responsive, curious, and willing to